accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 #### [Criterion 9.7](#crit-9-7) [A] Are the mandatory form fields correctly identified (excluding special cases)? {id="crit-9-7"}

-**[Test 9.7.1](#test-9-7-1) :** Does each mandatory form field meet these conditions?  {id="test-9-7-1"}
+**[Test 9.7.1](#test-9-7-1)** Does each mandatory form field meet these conditions?  {id="test-9-7-1"}
-- The mandatory character is visible ;
+- The mandatory character is visible;
 - The mandatory character is accessible to assistive technologies.

 ##### Special case

-The criterion does not apply when the form contains a single form field or indicates optional fields in a way that is :
+The criterion does not apply when the form contains a single form field or indicates optional fields in a way that is
-- visible ;
+- visible;
 - in the field label.

 If all the fields on a form are mandatory, the criterion remains applicable.